How to stay safe when taking Uber or Lyft

 Last December, a Seattle woman was raped in White Center when she got into the car of a man she thought was an Uber driver.

 Hers isn’t the only such story.
-In April, a University of South Carolina student Samantha Josephson got into a car she thought was her Uber and was killed by its driver.
+In April, University of South Carolina student Samantha Josephson got into a car she thought was her Uber and was killed by its driver.
 In Las Vegas, a woman jumped out of a moving car to escape a threatening driver who also turned out to be phony.
 In Tuscaloosa, Alabama, a fake driver took photos of female passengers while they were unconscious.

 But these kinds of incidents don’t only involve people pretending to be rideshare drivers.
 More than 3,000 sexual assaults happened during actual Uber rides in the United States last year, according to a a long-awaited safety study released Thursday by the company.

 The report divides sexual assaults and misconduct into 21 categories but focuses on the five most serious, including rape, of which there were 235.
-The company also reported there had been about 6,000 other incidents of misconduct over 2017 and 2018.
+The company also reported that there had been about 6,000 other incidents of misconduct over 2017 and 2018.

 Uber has been making safety changes, and in King County, assault allegations have led to talk of screening rideshare drivers.

-Meanwhile, public safety experts and the companies themselves have issued a number of safety tips for passengers.
+Meanwhile, public-safety experts and the companies themselves have issued a number of safety tips for passengers.

 Here are some recommendations from Uber and from Safety.com, a site that highlights personal-safety research and home-security reviews.